WRAPUP 1-Olympics-Gymnastics-China win, Zonderland in wonderland

 Izbasa’s misfortune allowed team mate Catalina Ponor, demoted to fourth on the beam after Raisman won an appeal to get her score revised, to finish off her career with a silver.

-Ponor’s hip-swaying routine to a big-band version of “Fever” was not the most difficult of the day but the 24-year-old’s low-risk strategy paid off as the others stumbled and staggered through their routines.
+Ponor’s seductive hip-swaying routine to a big-band version of ‘Fever’ was not the most difficult of the day but the 24-year-old’s low-risk strategy paid off as others stumbled and staggered through their routines.

 “I have already been an Olympic champion and I will quit gymnastics with my chin up,” said the three-times gold medallist from the 2004 Games who came out of retirement to compete in London.